DamianCapdevila/docplanner-appointment-scheduler/README.md

 1. **Environment Variables Setup**:

-   The application depends on two environment variables for authentication with the external availability service:
+   The application depends on two environment variables for getting authorized to consume the external availability service:
    - `AvailabilityServiceUser`: The username for the availability service.
    - `AvailabilityServicePassword`: The password for the availability service.